 \section{Conclusion}

-We introduce \NAME{}, a zero-shot open-vocabulary segmentation method that operates in two stages.
+We introduce \NAME{}, an open-vocabulary segmentation method that operates in two stages.
 First, given queries, support images are sampled and their features are extracted to create class prototypes.
 These prototypes are then compared to features from an inference image.
-This approach offers multiple advantages: diverse prototypes accommodating various visual appearances, negative prototypes for background localization, and no need for further training or fine-tuning. \NAME{} outperforms previous methods on benchmarks, exhibiting fewer errors, effectively separating objects from background, and providing explainability through segmentation mapping to support set regions.
+This approach offers multiple advantages: diverse prototypes accommodating various visual appearances and negative prototypes for background localisation. \NAME{} outperforms prior work on benchmarks, exhibiting fewer errors, effectively separating objects from background, and providing explainability through segmentation mapping to support set regions.